At American Screen Printing Association, we get lots of inquiries about using LED light from people who are building their own exposure units.

 Photopolymer emulsion is very sensitive to light.
 It exposes very quickly and has a wide exposure time range.
 Manufacturers developed photopolymer emulsion products because they know that many screen printers use an exposure light source that is less than ideal.
 Photopolymer liquid emulsions (and photopolymer capillary film) work well even with poor light sources.
 Using a photopolymer emulsion (compared to a diazo-based emulsion) when you have a low UV light source will make a huge difference toward success or failure when making a stencil.

-LED lights are becoming more and more popular and look to become the lighting standard in USA.
+LED lights are becoming more and more popular and are becoming the lighting standard in USA.
 As prices are becoming par with fluorescent lamps, LED lights are becoming more widely available.

 For exposing exposing screens, LED lights have several distinct advantages:

-LED light sources that have a high lumen output work best for exposing screens and ASPA has found several that will work well as a light source when you are building your own exposure unit.
+LED light sources that have a high lumen output work best for exposing screens.
+Assuming you are using a photopolymer emulsion, high output LED lights should work well as a light source when you are building your exposure unit.